Geologists divide bedrock into three classes.

 Cohesionless soil is usually mainly composed of siliceous materials with minor constituents of micas, feldspars, and carbonates.
 The most common siliceous materials are quartz and chert.
 The table below offers classifications of unified soil sizes.

-The core drill operation obtains foundation data.
-In order to obtain data of maximum accuracy, the logger must work closely with the driller, consulting on changes in materials and coring operations while drilling.
+The core drill operation obtains subsurface data.
+To obtain accurate data, the logger must work closely with the driller, consulting on changes in materials and coring operations while drilling.
 The logger must recognize the reasons for adding extra water, drilling mud, or casing and should note obstacles to drilling, such as caving, boulders, caverns, and any ground water.

 Occasionally, core holes may need to be grouted or filled with bentonite pellets if the possibility exists for contaminates to enter from the surface or from subsurface aquifers.
 This is especially common in urban areas with petroleum-contaminated soil.